Top 5 Largest Desalination Plants in UAE

 USD 558 Million

-Over the years, UAE (United Arab Emirates) built plants with huge desalination capacity across several parts of UAE.
+Over the years, UAE (United Arab Emirates) built plants with huge desalination capacity across several parts of the country.
 It includes Dubai, Abu Dhabi, Fujairah, and many more.
 Below is the list of the largest desalination plants in UAE:

 Jebel Ali Desalination Plant